 The course program was built on practical cases and concentrated theory needed for anti-corruption activities.

 The online course was created on the basis of the interdisciplinary course “Corruption, Public Policy and Society” and developed specially for the students of the Kyiv-Mohyla Academy by experts and co-founders of the Anti-Corruption Research and Education Centre of the National University of Kyiv-Mohyla Academy.

 - Training of detectives of the National Anti-Corruption Bureau of Ukraine (NABU) – July-October 2015.

-- Organization of testing of candidates for the post of expert of the Council of Public Experts for the Committee of the Verkhovna Rada of Ukraine on the Prevention and Counteraction of Corruption.
+- Organization of testing of candidates for the position of expert of the Council of Public Experts for the Committee of The Verkhovna Rada Committee on Corruption Prevention and Counteraction.